-Interplanted Crops - If you interplanted crops, such as cotton in an orchard, report the total land used for both crops only ONCE, as "Cropland harvested,"
+Interplanted Crops -- If you interplanted crops, such as cotton in an orchard, report the total land used for both crops only ONCE, as "Cropland harvested," in item 1a

-Skip Row Planted Crops - Report the acres that represent the total non-planted or skipped rows as "Cropland idle," item 1f.
+Skip Row Planted Crops - Report the acres that represent the total non-planted or skipped rows as "Cropland dide," :tem 11.
 The acres that represent the planted rows should be reported as "Cropland harvested," item 1a.

-► Sections 12 through 16 - LIVESTOCK, POULTRY, AND ANIMAL SPECIALTIES
+Sections 12 through 16 - LIVESTOCK, POULTRY, AND ANIMAL SPECIALTIES

-Animals and Poultry to Include in the Report - Report all animals, poultry, and animal specialties on "this place" (section 1, item 4) on December 31, 1982 include all owned by you and any kept by you for others, include animals on unfenced lands.
-National Forest land, district land, cooperative grazing association land, or rangeland administered by the Bureau of Land Management on a per-head or lease basis.
-Animals in transit on December 31, 1982, or animals on short-term pasture iscuch as wheat passure or corp residuel on a per-head or lease basis should be reported by the person who had control of the animals.
+Animals and Poultry to Include in the Report - Report all animals, poultry, and animal specialties on "this place" (section 1, item 4) on December 31, 1982, include all owned by you and any kept by you for others.
+Include animals on unfenced lands.
+National Forest land, district land, cooperative grazing association land, or rangeland administered by the Bureau of Land Management on a ger-head or lease basis.
+Animals in transit on December 31, 1982, or animals on short-term pasture isuch as wheat Dasture or corp residue) on a per-head or lease basis should be reported by the person who had control of the animals.

-Animals and Poultry to Exclude from the Report - Do not report any animals or poultry kept on land rented to others or kept under a share arrangement on land rented to others.
-Do not include animals quartered in feedlots which are not a part of "this place."
+Animals and Poultry to Exclude from the Report - Do not report any animals or poultry kept on land rented to others or kept under a share arrange ment on land rented to others.
+Do not include animals quartered in feedlots which are not a part of "this jalac."
 Animals kept on a place not operated by you are to be included on the report for that place.

-Animala Bought and Sold - DO NOT REPORT ANY ANIMALS BOUGHT AND THEN RESOLD WITHIN 30 DAYS.
+Animals Bought and Sold - DO NOT REPORT ANY ANIMALS BOUGHT AND THEN RESOLD WITHIN 30 DAYS.
 Such purchases and sales are considered "dealer" transactions, and are not included in this census.

-Number Sold - Report all animals and poultry sold or removed from this place if the animals were located on the place 30 days or more and were sold or removed from this place in 1982, without regard to ownership or who shared in the receipts.
-Include animals sold for a landlord or given to a landlord or others in trade or in payment for goods or services.
-Do NOT report number sold for any livestock or poultry kept on another place.
+Number Sold - Report all animals and poultry sold or removed from this place if the animals were located on the place 30 days or more and were s or removed from this place in 1982, without regard to ownership or who shared in the receipts.
+Include animals sold for a landlord or given to a landlord or others in trade or in payment for gloves or services.
+Do NOT report number sold for any livestock or poultry kept on another place. sold

-Animals Moved to Another Place - For animals moved from this place to another place, such as for further feeding, report animals as "sold" and give your best estimate of their market value when they left "this place."
+Animals Moved to Another Place - For animals moved from this place to another place, such as for further feeding, report animals as ''sold'' and give your best estimate of their market value when they left ''this place.''